Alas, poor Album! I knew him, or: How I learned to stop worrying and love Spotify

 all, the vast majority of albums spanning the last five decades are now listenable within

 seconds, not to mention the endless supply of new releases available on a weekly basis.
-Simply
+It is

-stated, the shift in the way listeners consume will in turn change their listening habits, which
+the shift in the way listeners consume that will in turn change their listening habits,

 Not long ago, for some, the listening of an album was ceremonial, an activity to itself and not